SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 there's no safe way to wrap asynchronous code so you can call it from synchronous code and wait for the result.
-The Swift standard library intentionally omits this unsafe functionality, and trying to implement it yourself introduces problems like memory races, threading bugs, and deadlocks.
+The Swift standard library intentionally omits this unsafe functionality, and trying to implement it yourself can lead to problems like subtle races, threading issues, and deadlocks.

 <!--
   OUTLINE